newrelic/check_docker/README.md

 -----
 ```
 Usage of ./check_docker:
-  -base-url="http://docker-server:4243/": The Base URL for the Docker server
+  -base-url="http://docker-server:2375": The Base URL for the Docker server
+  -warn-data-space=100: Warning threshold for Data Space
   -crit-data-space=100: Critical threshold for Data Space
+  -warn-meta-space=100: Warning threshold for Metadata Space
   -crit-meta-space=100: Critical threshold for Metadata Space
-  -ghosts-status=1: If ghosts are present, treat as this status
   -image-id="": An image ID that must be running on the Docker server
-  -warn-data-space=100: Warning threshold for Data Space
-  -warn-meta-space=100: Warning threshold for Metadata Space
 ```

 `-base-url`: Here you specify the base url of the docker server.